Palma de Mallorca Cruise Port Guide: 15 Best Things to Do

 🚌 By Shuttle Bus

 Most cruise lines offer paid shuttle bus service from the terminal to the city.
-These buses usually drop you off near Palma Cathedral, a central and convenient spot.
+These buses usually drop you off a 5-minute walk from Palma Cathedral, the main city landmark.

 🚖 By Taxi